Diplomatic correspondence: Bouts de papier

 A bout de papier (speaking note) may be presented by a visiting official when meeting with an official from another state at the conclusion of the meeting.
 Prepared in advance, it contains a short summary of the main points addressed by the visiting official during the meeting and, firstly, serves as a memory aid for the visiting official when speaking.
 Secondly, it removes ambiguity about the subject of the meeting occasioned by verbal miscues by the visiting official.
 Bouts de papier are always presented without credit or attribution so as to preserve the confidentiality of the meeting in case the document is later disclosed.

 Démarches and aides-mémoire

 A British foreign office internal record of a 1921 aide-mémoire delivered to Aristide Briand.

-A démarche (non-paper) is considered less formal than the already informal bout de papier.
+A démarche is considered less formal than the already informal bout de papier.
 Officially described as "a request or intercession with a foreign official" it is a written request that is presented without attribution from the composing state and is, therefore, delivered in-person.

-Similar to a démarche, an aide-mémoire is a proposed agreement or negotiating text circulated informally among multiple states for discussion without committing the originating delegation's country to the contents.
+Similar to a démarche, an aide-mémoire (sometimes called a "non-paper") is a proposed agreement or negotiating text circulated informally among multiple states for discussion without committing the originating delegation's country to the contents.
 It has no identified source, title, or attribution and no standing in the relationship involved.